 If you are not attending the ceremony you will not need to notify anyone.
-You will need to be sure that your diploma address is a good address for the time frame when diplomas will be mailed out.
+You will need to be sure that your diploma address is a good address for the time frame when diplomas will be mailed out (6 to 8 weeks after the ceremony).
 The diploma address is on file in the Registrar's Office.
 The graduation fee applies whether or not a candidate participates in the ceremony.

 Does participating in the ceremony mean that I graduated?